opentelekomcloud/docs/doc/source/obs/user-guide/resources.md

 ## Specifying Bucket Resources<a name="section530512714414"></a>

 To specify the current bucket as the resource, keep the resource text box empty.
-Only the current bucket can be specified.
-Actions configured in this bucket policy must be bucket related actions.
+When configuring actions for the policy, select bucket related actions.

 ## Specifying Object Resources<a name="section20650152864119"></a>